Aidenwjt/proj-euler-sols/README.md

 - Meant to show @NoahPinel that his solutions have slow runtimes and that they are also cringe, so SPOILERS if you have not solved the questions yourself.

 ## 5% Problems Finished
-- Multiples of 3 or 5
+- 1: Multiples of 3 or 5
-- Even Fibonacci numbers
+- 2: Even Fibonacci numbers
-- Largest prime factor
+- 3: Largest prime factor
-- Largest palindrome product
+- 4: Largest palindrome product
-- Smallest multiple
+- 5: Smallest multiple
-- Sum square multiples
+- 6: Sum square multiples
+- 8: Largest product in a series